githubapnic/clab-automation/README.md

-# clabs-automation
+### clabs-automation

-## Internal dev place for the Clabs for the automation workshop
+These Container Labs files for the Automation workshop.
+This will create the topology for all of the required routers and VMs

+*One Topology __per__ participant *